Books of the Hour

 A 21st Century Picture Book as “Book of the Hour”

 Flashing forward a few hundred years, here is an award-winning book from French publisher Albin Michel which made waves at the 2018 Bologna Children’s Book Fair.

-Books of the Hour versus Books of all Time?
+In Conclusion: Books of the Hour versus Books of all Time?

-A matter of time and discernment.
+It’s a matter of time and discernment.